A quickest detection problem with false negatives: Introduction

-where $\P$ is a suitable probability measure on a suitable sample space $(\Omega, \cF)$ and $c>0$ measures the cost of a delayed detection.
-The literature on this class of problems is very vast and it dates back to Shiryaev's work in 1960's (e.g., \cite{shiryaev1961a}, \cite{shiryaev1963}), where the problem above was formulated and solved for the first time.
-The finite-horizon version of the problem was studied by Gapeev and Peskir \cite{GP2006}, general one dimensional diffusions were considered by Gapeev and Shiryaev \cite{gapeev2013bayesian} and, in particular, quickest detection for Bessel and Ornstein-Uhlenbeck processes was studied by Peskir with Johnson~\cite{johnson2017quickest} and with Glover~\cite{PG2022}, respectively.
-Recently, Peskir and Ernst \cite{ernst2022quickest} studied the detection of a drift in a coordinate of a 2-dimensional Brownian motion.
+where $\P$ is a suitable probability measure on a suitable sample space $(\Omega, \cF)$, $\alpha>0$ measures the cost of a false alarm, and $\beta > 0$ measures the cost of delay in detection.
+The literature on this class of problems is very vast and it dates back to Shiryaev's work in the 1960s (e.g., \cite{shiryaev1961a}, \cite{shiryaev1963}), where the problem above was formulated and solved for the first time.
+The finite-horizon version of the problem was studied by Gapeev and Peskir \cite{GP2006}, general one-dimensional diffusions were considered by Gapeev and Shiryaev \cite{gapeev2013bayesian} and, in particular, quickest detection for Bessel and Ornstein-Uhlenbeck processes was studied by Peskir with Johnson~\cite{johnson2017quickest} and with Glover~\cite{PG2022}, respectively.
+Recently, Peskir and Ernst \cite{ernst2022quickest} studied the detection of a drift in a coordinate of a multi-dimensional Brownian motion.
 Further references on this subject and the related ``disorder problem'' can be found in \cite[Chapter VI]{peskir2006optimal} and in Shiryaev's survey paper \cite{shiryaev2010quickest}.